 But when I discovered the similar Osprey Talon, I fell swiftly and passionately in love.
 I got the unisex 44L version, with a bottom zip for easy access, drawstring top, big roomy lid, stretchy stash pocket and compression straps in all the right places.
 Only one fly in my ointment – it has stiff stays that transfers the weight to the hips, but those stays dig into my duck bum (your backside shape may vary).

-The Talon/Tempest models have made me realise I prefer a ventilated harness too, rather than a thickly padded one that just goes hot and damp.
+The Talon/Tempest models have another fabulous advantage: They fit in the washing machine!
+So machinewashability was added to the list of desirable traits.
+They also made me realise I prefer a ventilated harness, rather than a thickly padded one that just goes hot and damp.
 The one thing I miss on the Talon/Tempests are the top compression straps, which are perfect for hanging sandals or wet towels or just cinching the load down and stabilising it.
 So when I started longing for an Aura style panel opening pack with top compression straps again, I looked first at more Ospreys – and not just the hiking ones.

 Basically, after seven years and near enough 3,500 km of backpack carrying, I now have a Talon 44, Tempest 30 and 20 (daypack), and Stella the Escapist at 25 litres.
 I still have a wandering eye for packs, but I can’t seem to beat the ones I’ve got, because I have picked them for their features and fit, not fickle fads.
 I have a pack for long winter or Norwegian walks, for lightweight camino hikes and for local strolls, and I love them all.
 Apart from the Talon 44, they can even go in the washing machine!
 How good is that!